scivision/findssh/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/c7409d3c78d12c3df14b/maintainability)](https://codeclimate.com/github/scivision/findssh/maintainability)
 [![PyPi Download stats](http://pepy.tech/badge/findssh)](http://pepy.tech/project/findssh)

-# Find SSH servers (without NMAP)

-Platform-independently find SSH servers (or other services with open ports) on an IPv4 subnet, WITHOUT NMAP.
+Platform-independently find SSH servers (or other services with open ports) on an IPv4 subnet in pure Python WITHOUT NMAP.
 Scan entire IPv4 subnet in less than 1 second using Python standard library `asyncio`  coroutines and a single thread.

 The `asyncio` coroutine method uses ONE thread and is significantly *faster* than `concurrent.futures.ThreadPoolExecutor`, even (perhaps especially) with hundreds of threads in the ThreadPool.